Hooded Eye Makeup: Pro Tips, Product Picks, and Step-by-Step Techniques

 Step 3: Define Without Overwhelming

-• Tightline the upper waterline to create fuller-looking lashes without taking up lid space.
+Tightline the upper waterline to make lashes look fuller without stealing lid space.

 Step 4: Lift with Lashes and Brows